CostSensitiveSampler#

 fn_costfloat or array-like, shape=(n_samples,), default=0.0

 Cost of false negatives.
 If float, then all false negatives have the same cost.
 If array-like, then it is the cost of each false negative classification.
-Is overwritten if another fn_cost is passed to the fit method.
+Is overwritten if another fn_cost is passed to the fit_resample method.

 Note